 And my relationship with Google was pretty much the same as the average online user: I have been actively allowing it to destroy the formation of any long term memory by asking Google the typical questions we all ask in our daily lives: What are the best places to eat?
 Can you scream at a koala bear?
 How old are my kids?

-Now I know that despite Google’s inherent simplicity, search engines are incredibly complicated tools; so much so that the SEO industry was created to pretend to understand it.
+Now I know that despite Google’s inherent simplicity, search engines are incredibly complicated tools, so much so that the SEO industry was created to pretend to understand it.
 Google was even nice enough to play along and try to make it look easy for all of the people pretending to understand it by giving their complicated algorithms cute names like Panda (AKA Brand Plummeter) and Penguin (AKA Life is Meaningless).
 And now you have an entire industry of seemingly intelligent people running around and saying P-lettered animals a lot and then other industries giving them large amounts of money.

 With all of these big words and animals being thrown around, you can see why the average internet user like myself would not know anything about SEO.
-So it should come to no surprise that I didn’t know anything about crawlers either.
+So it should come as no surprise that I didn’t know anything about crawlers either.

 What is a Crawler?